Online safety news and advice to keep you and yourself safe online.

-How Safe Are Your Children Online?
+How Safe Are Children Online?

-With Safer Internet Day having taken place on 9th February 2016, it seems appropriate to remind everyone of the importance of e-safety.
 There has been a lot of great work across Northamptonshire schools to help raise awareness and educate children, young people, parents and teaching staff.
 However we are all responsible for safety online whether at work or in the home and ensuring that children and young people are given the best advice and guidance on how to remain safe online.

 The Office of the Police and Crime Commissioner for Northamptonshire conducted research with young people last year about online safety.